 Sometimes, we just really want a bowl of spaghetti.
 This arugula and walnut pesto pasta recipe from Spoon Fork Bacon is even better since it also calls for a salmon filet to deliver a little more sustenance.
 This is made with 50/50 pasta, which means it's half whole wheat and half good-old classic Italian noodles.

-If you're someone who often ends up making eggs for dinner, spice things up a little with this salmon recipe from A Couple Cooks.
-Who knew it could be so easy to make an elegant meal?
+If you're someone who often ends up making eggs for dinner, spice things up a little with this truffled egg with smoked salmon recipe from A Couple Cooks.
 All you need is smoked salmon, four eggs, watercress, paprika, olive oil, balsamic, and to keep things interesting, a little bit of truffle oil.

-Easy and simple yet full of tasty ingredients, this 10-minute baked salmon recipe is another favorite brought to us by A Couple Cooks.
+This 10-minute baked salmon with chimichurri recipe is another favorite brought to us by A Couple Cooks.
 Aside from the miraculously low hands-on time required to make this meal, it's also super tasty and unique, thanks to the tangy, fresh, and deliciously garlicky chimichurri sauce.

 Salmon with Grapefruit Salad

-A recipe that's 25% salad and 75% salmon sounds right to us.
-This super-simple yet satisfying recipe from The Modern Proper is a serious game-changer on busy weeknights or quick lunch breaks.
-What really sets this dish apart is the grapefruit slices, for a slightly sweet, slightly bitter, slightly sour twist.
+A recipe that's 25 percent salad and 75 percent salmon sounds right to us.
+This super-simple yet satisfying baked salmon with grapefruit salad recipe from The Modern Proper is a serious game-changer on busy weeknights or quick lunch breaks.
+What really sets this dish apart is the grapefruit slices, for a slightly sweet, slightly tart twist.

 Smoked Salmon and Creme Fraiche Herb Spread

-This is a great salmon appetizer dish to make if you want to impress the guests (though you could probably just make it for dinner for one and eat it all on your own).
-Inspired by the acclaimed dish at Bouchon Bistro, Salt and Wind's take on the smoked salmon and creme fraiche herb spread is actually a lot easier to make than it sounds.
+This is a great salmon appetizer dish to make if you want to impress the guests (though you could probably just make it for dinner for one and eat it all on your own.)
+Inspired by Bouchon Bistro's acclaimed dish, Salt and Wind's take on the smoked salmon and creme fraiche herb spread is actually a lot easier to make than it sounds.
 Just add crackers!

 Zucchini Rajas Salmon Tacos

-We saved the best for last with this zucchini rajas salmon taco recipe from Salt and Wind.
-It's the perfect thing to make for lunch or dinner when you're craving some Baja fish tacos but need something a little lighter than the fried favorite.
-With cumin, garlic, red onion, and fresh oregano, these have a ton of flavor while still tasting fresh and light.
-The best part is that they only take 20 minutes to make, so you won't have to plan in advance or spend hours in the kitchen prepping.
+This zucchini rajas salmon tacos recipe from Salt and Wind is the perfect thing to make for lunch or dinner when you're craving some Baja fish tacos but need something a little lighter than the fried favorite.
+With cumin, garlic, red onion, and oregano, these have a ton of flavor while still tasting fresh and light.
+And, they only take 20 minutes to make.